danieledapo/danieledapo.github.io/content/post/buzz.md

 renderers work.
 I also took the opportunity to learn a little bit of math and a whole ton about computer graphics in general.
-This post isn't a tutorial on how to build a ray tracer because there's a ton of resources online already; it is mostly the journey I went through writing Buzz, my toy ray tracer.
+This post isn't a tutorial on how to build a ray tracer because there's a ton of resources online already; it is mostly the journey I went through when writing Buzz, my toy ray tracer.

 For the impatient, the source code of the whole project lives on [github][r3d-repo].